Introducing Devshell: like virtualenv, for every language

 There are different ways to set the environment variables.
 Look at the schema to find all the ways.
 But in short:

-key to set a fixed env var. - Use the
+• Use the value key to set a fixed env var.

-key to evaluate the value.
-This is useful when one env var depends on the value of another. - Use the
+• Use the eval key to evaluate the value.
+This is useful when one env var depends on the value of another.

 Adding new commands